Physical Pilgrimages

 A way of seeing the world with the eyes of the heart, which is the place of receptivity and openness, rather than with the mind, which is often the place of grasping and planning.

-Here are suggestions for the pilgrimage.
+Here are suggestions that were made for the pilgrimage:

 At some time, or times, during the period, make a prayerful, contemplative journey.